pythonstratus/sample-notes-2/Dial/views_vs_dialaud.md

 ## Critical Issue Summary

-**DIALAUD Table Dependency Conflict:**
+**DIALAUD Table Dependency Analysis:**
-Our modernized DIAL processing no longer updates the DIALAUD table, but several legacy components still depend on it.
-This creates a significant data integrity issue that must be resolved.
+Our modernized DIAL processing updates specific DIALAUD columns (CFFDT, QUEDT, CFFENTCNT, CFFMODCNT, QUEENTCNT, QUEMODCNT per area) as validated by stakeholder testing.
+However, we need to verify that the LOADDT column and other fields required by legacy views and functions are also being properly updated.

 ## Specific Dependencies Identified